-Turkey tax system: audit, reporting and optimization of taxation of Turkish companies and individuals: VAT, income tax and capital gains
+Turkey tax system - taxation of Turkish companies and individuals: VAT, income tax and capital gains.
+Tax treaties of Turkey.

 Basic taxes (briefly)

 |Corporate tax (in detail)||The standard income tax rate is 22% (2022)|

 |Capital gains tax.
 Details||Capital gains derived by a company are generally taxable as ordinary income|

 |VAT.
 Details||The standard VAT rate is 18%.
 Reduced rates of 8% and 1% apply to some goods and services|

 |Other taxes||Social contributions, Inheritance and gift tax, Property tax|